cj-torres/preqtorch/README.md

 ### Block Encoding

 Block encoding divides the dataset into blocks and trains the model on each block sequentially.
+See Blier, et al. (2018) for details.

 ```python
 import torch